mael-boeuf/third-year-ENSISA-project/README.md

 # third-year-ENSISA-project
 Human actions classifier with Graph Convolutional Networks

-Study of graphical convolutional neural networks with a real application : worked on physiotherapeutic movement classification for rehabilitation with Graph Convolutional Networks (GCN) using NTU-RGB Dataset which contains different data on the joints of the skeleton, captured by Kinect.
+Study of graphical convolutional neural networks with a real application : worked on physiotherapeutic movement classification for rehabilitation with Graph Convolutional Networks (GCN) using NTU-RGB Dataset which contains different data on the joints of the human skeleton, captured by Kinect.
 The purpose of this project was to be a spatio-temporal classification.

 Packages used :
   - Deep Graph Library